Grow and engage with your developer community.

 With no setup or things to install, folks just need a browser to be able to watch you code live or work in a sandbox.
 Share a sandbox for real-time collaboration and let multiple people view or edit code at the same time.

 CodeSandbox works in the browser, so there's nothing to install, and you don't need to set up machines for attendees.
 By creating templates to start from alongside worked solutions, attendees can go through exercises in the class and continue with them at home.
-And with Live, you can collaborate on code with attendees or help those that get stuck along the way.
+All sandboxes are live, so you can collaborate on code with attendees or help those that get stuck along the way.

-With support for back-end as well as front-end development, you can kickstart projects at Hackathons.
+With support for backend as well as frontend development, you can kickstart projects at Hackathons.
 Give attendees a template to start from or repo to import from GitHub.
-They can then add any package on npm or fork and re-use code from our 5M+ community-created sandboxes.
+They can then add any package on npm or fork and re-use code from our 10M+ community-created sandboxes.

 Give users a template they can use to provide reproducible bug reports.
 This makes it easier for you to investigate the issue while ruling out environment issues and setup problems.